Flexiblefabric/Tien-Len/README.md

 *AI Personality* selector cycles through **aggressive**, **defensive**, **balanced** and **random** styles, altering how boldly opponents play.
 The *Lookahead* toggle makes the AI consider the next turn before committing to a move.
-An additional **Use Global AI** switch enables applying the same difficulty and personality to every opponent.
-Enabling this clears any per-player overrides and removes the per-opponent setup panel from the menu.
+A **Use Global AI** toggle at the bottom of this screen decides whether the chosen difficulty and personality apply to every opponent.
+Disabling it reveals an **AI Setup** button that opens a panel listing each CPU player so you can configure their difficulty and personality individually.
+Re-enabling the global option clears any per-player overrides and hides the setup panel.

 ### House Rules